The Bus (video game)

 The Bus is a bus simulation game developed by TML-Studios and published by Aerosoft.
 The early access version was available via Steam for Microsoft Windows on 25 March 2021.

 Gameplay

-The Bus is described as "the next generation of city bus driving simulation".
+The Bus has the similar concepts like Bus Simulator 21.
+It is described as "the next generation of city bus driving simulation".
 It is set in the capital city of Germany, Berlin, featuring a scale of 1:1 recreation of the city.